zitadel/examples-api-access-and-token-introspection/service-user-pat/README.md

 `curl -X GET -H "Authorization: Bearer $TOKEN" http://localhost:5000/api/private-scoped`

+You should then get a Status Code 403, Forbidden error because the user does not have the role `read:messages`.

+In order to access this route, you must create the role `read:messages` in your ZITADEL project and also create an authorization for the service user you created by adding the role to the user.
+Follow these [instructions](https://github.com/dakshitha/api-access-and-token-introspection/blob/main/service-user-jwt/README.md#41-create-a-role-and-assign-the-role-to-the-service-user-) to do so.

+Once you have assigned the role to the user, generate another PAT and invoke the protected resource with that PAT (remember to reset the TOKEN variable to the new PAT in the command line):

+`curl -X GET -H "Authorization: Bearer $TOKEN" http://localhost:5000/api/private-scoped`

 You should get a response with Status Code 200 and the following message.

 `{"message":"Private, scoped route - You need to be authenticated and have the role read:messages to see this."}`

-If you remove the role `read:messages` from your service user in the ZITADEL console and invoke this resource again, you should then get a Status Code 403, Forbidden error because the user does not have the role `read:messages`.